-Premarket: North Korea tensions push stocks to worst week since November
+Nuclear nerves wipe $1-trillion off world stocks

 The CBOE Volatility Index, the most widely followed barometer of expected near-term U.S. stock market volatility, hit its highest mark since Nov.
 8, when Trump was elected president.

-The Chinese volatility gauge jumped by the most since January 2016 to its highest level in more than seven months.
-The euro zone’s version is the highest since April, when France’s election was rattling the region.
+The Chinese volatility gauge jumped by the most since January 2016, to its highest level in more than seven months.
+The euro zone’s version is at its highest since April, when France’s election was rattling the region.

 Overnight, MSCI’s broadest index of Asia-Pacific shares outside Japan had skidded 1.55 per cent, its biggest one-day loss since mid-December, to leave it down 2.5 per cent for the week.